QuEraComputing/GenericTensorNetworks.jl/docs/src/index.md

 ## Background knowledge

-Please check our paper ["Computing properties of independent sets by generic programming tensor networks"]().
+Please check our paper ["Computing properties of independent sets by generic programming tensor networks"]()(paper to be released soon).
 If you find our paper or software useful in your work, we would be grateful if you could cite our work.
 The [CITATION.bib](https://github.com/QuEraComputing/GenericTensorNetworks.jl/blob/master/CITATION.bib) file in the root of this repository lists the relevant papers.

 ## Quick start